sdslabs/Rubeus/docs/README.md

 moxygen --output index.md xml/
 ```

 ### 4. We are done!
-Push your changes and review them at https://blog.sdslabs.co/Rubeus/
+Push your changes, get them merged to `master` and review them at https://blog.sdslabs.co/Rubeus/